Pudding555/Althud/README.md

 Improved Default hud for the damage numbers

-VillageGreenPreserver for the help with the ammo and health positioning
+VillageGreenPreserver and Quickkennedy for the help with the ammo and health positioning